steadylearner/blog/posts/Docker/How to use Docker commands.md

 $curl https://www.steadylearner.com
 ```

-If you are out of the container, you can start it again with this.
+If you are out of the container, restart it with this:

 ```console
 $docker exec -it CONTAINER_ID bash
 ```

-You can find the CONTINAER_ID with **docker ps -a**.
-This is the command you will use many times and show some useul meta datas of Docker containers.
+You can find the CONTAINER_ID with **docker ps -a**.
+This is the command you will use often and it will show you some useful metadata of Docker containers.

-We will make a simple Node "Hello, World" web app example for this post.
-So we will need to set up the Node development environment first.
-Follow these processes if you want to use the same project for this post.
+We'll make a simple Node "Hello, World" web app example in this post.
+Let's start by configuring the Node development environment.
+Follow these steps if you want to use the same project as this post.

-You can use [$docker run -d steadylearner/ubuntu_node](https://cloud.docker.com/u/steadylearner/repository/docker/steadylearner/ubuntu_node) instead also.
+Also, you can use [$docker run -d steadylearner/ubuntu_node](https://cloud.docker.com/u/steadylearner/repository/docker/steadylearner/ubuntu_node) instead.

 You should be inside your docker container to use them.